 When it comes to shopping for a big day like Thanksgiving, I like to divide the work into two shopping trips.
 The first "big shopping trip" is for items that will be stored in the freezer, pantry, or that will keep in the fridge for over a week.
 Think things like flours, nuts, dairy products, potatoes, carrots, celery, stock, eggs, etc. The second "little shop" is something that I plan 2-3 days before Thanksgiving and will include items like fresh produce, flowers, and any incidentals I may have forgotten.

 Do you have any tips, tricks, or strategies you turn to when prepping for Thanksgiving?
-I’d love to hear about it - Leave a comment and rate the recipe below.
+I'd love to hear about it - Leave a comment and rate the recipe below.
 This will help me with the creation of future recipes!